goshippo/shippo-python-sdk/docs/sdks/rates/README.md

 res = s.rates.list_shipment_rates_by_currency_code(req)

-if res.rate_paginated_list is not None:
+if res is not None:
     # handle response
     pass